avaneev/a5hash/README.md

 perform well both for common keyed string hash-maps and large data hashing.
-In most cases, this is done for the sake of better benchmark results, even though such hash functions rarely provide the streamed hashing required for large data or file hashing...
+In most cases, this is done for the sake of better benchmark results, even though such hash functions rarely provide the streamed hashing required for large data or file hashing.

 `a5hash()` was designed to be ultimately fast only for common string and small-key hash-maps, and hash-tables, by utilizing the "forced inlining"